-Performance data related to quality, cost control, timeliness of performance, business relations, subcontracts, key personnel, compliance with subcontracting plans, and customer satisfaction will be entered annually at the end of each contract performance period into CPARS.
+Performance data will be entered annually at the end of each contract performance period into CPARS.

-Contractors will receive access via email and is provided an opportunity to submit comments when performance data concerning a Contractor's firm is posted.
-Data from this system is transmitted to the Past Performance Information Retrieval System (PPIRS) which is accessible Government-wide to Federal Contracting Officers who evaluate Contractor past performance prior to the award of a contract.
+Contractors will receive access via email and are provided an opportunity to submit comments when performance data, concerning a Contractor's firm, is posted.
+Data from this system is transmitted to the Past Performance Information Retrieval System (PPIRS), which is accessible Government-wide to Federal Contracting Officers, who evaluate Contractor past performance prior to the award of a contract.
 Unsatisfactory performance on this contract could have an adverse impact on the award of other Government contracts.